 Acronyms and Abbreviations:

-EPO, erythropoietin; ESA, erythropoiesis-stimulating agent; FGF, fibroblast growth factor; GM-CSF, granulocyte-macrophage colony-stimulating factor; IFN, interferon; IL, interleukin; JAK, Janus kinase; LIF, leukemia inhibitory factor; MHC, major histocompatibility complex; NF, nuclear factor; SDF, stromal cell-derived factor; STAT, signal transducer and activator of transcription; TPO, ...
+EPO, erythropoietin; ESA, erythropoiesis-stimulating agent; FGF, fibroblast growth factor; GM-CSF, granulocyte-macrophage colony-stimulating factor; IFN, interferon; IL, interleukin; JAK, Janus kinase; LIF, leukemia inhibitory factor; MHC, major histocompatibility complex; NF, nuclear factor; SDF, stromal cell-derived factor; STAT, signal transducer and activator of ...